"To provide and manage a range of housing options for the residents of Queen Charlotte/Daajing Giids.”

 Board of Directors

 Since 1970 Greg has been a full-time resident of Haida Gwaii, as well as a community activist and part time volunteer for a wide variety of community organizations.
-These ranged from food Co-ops to Boy Scouts to health care.
+These ranged from food Co-ops to Boy Scouts to School Board to health care.
 Greg has also been active in community governance since 1988, having first served under the Regional District system.
 Greg was actively involved in the process to incorporate Queen Charlotte as a municipality, and spent 13 years on Queen Charlotte Village Council, the last 4 years as Mayor.
 Greg holds a Masters Degree in Education from SFU and joined the housing society in 2017.
 He understands the importance of safe, stable housing and food as being the fundamental basics for the success of our most challenged members of society.
 Greg currently serves the Societies as president.

 Debby become a director on the Housing Society in 2017, and currently serves as the vice president.
 She is committed to providing low income housing for those in need and for finding solutions to homelessness.
 Another one of her volunteer projects is the Christmas Food Hamper Program, which provides for those in need during the holiday season.